aureliengregoire94/test/README.md

 # Test scraping python
 ## Before starting
- * Fork the project in your namespace
+ * Fork the project in your Gitlab namespace
  * **Caution! very important:** Change project visibility:
    * Click on `Settings` bottom left, when you see your project
    * Select `General`